• Home

 Jump to Recipe Print Recipe

-How do i get my oats thick and creamy?
+How to get oats thick and creamy

 This is a common question that I get all the time, and it really comes down to the size of your oats and how long you cook them.

 What I mean by “size of your oats” is how much surface area the rolled oats have when you begin to cook them.
 Oats by nature absorb moisture, so just like with any grain, the more surface area they have, the more they can expand and thicken.
-Quick oats are just a blended up version of rolled oats, so there’s no need to worry about them being “processed”!
+Quick oats are just a blended-up version of rolled oats, so there’s no need to worry about them being “processed”!
 The finer your oats, the thicker they will get in a shorter amount of time.
 This is why I blend up my oats.

 After I blend my oats, then the cooking time comes into play.
 For years I used a stovetop to cook my oats, but now I use the microwave for convenience.
 Here are my three big tips:

 1. Use a gigantic bowl.
 I don’t make small serving oat recipes, so these oats will expand like crazy!
-Using a big bowl will help avoid overflow (which we all know…is the worst).
+Using a big bowl will help avoid overflow (which we all know… is the worst).

 2. Cook only one minute at a time, stirring each minute – this is important so the oats don’t clump and so that you get a thick, even texture.